todalavibra/google-labs-code-jules-awesome-list/README.md

 - `// Convert this function into a reusable plugin/module`
   <sub>Componentizing logic-heavy code.</sub>

-- `// Refactor this Python function to be more amenable to parallel processing (e.g., using multiprocessing or threading)...`
+- `// Refactor this Python function to be more amenable to parallel processing (e.g., using multiprocessing or threading)`
   <sub>For optimizing performance in computationally intensive Python applications.</sub>

+- `// Suggest 3 prompt variants for this OpenAI API call`
+  <sub>For improving LLM prompt engineering.</sub>

+- `// Refactor this pipeline for streaming LLM responses`
+  <sub>For chat or stream-based apps.</sub>

+- `// Map each function in this file to a user-facing feature...`
+  <sub>For grounding backend logic to UX.</sub>

 ## Context